trstringer/jersey/README.md

     add                 add a new card
     labels              list labels
-    comment             add a comment to a card sort                sort all cards in the bard
+    comment             add a comment to a card sort                sort all cards in the board

 optional arguments:
   -h, --help            show this help message and exit